Leonardo Fernández (Uruguayan footballer)

-Leonardo "Leo" Cecilio Fernández López (born 8 November 1998) is a Uruguayan professional footballer who plays as an attacking midfielder for Uruguayan Primera División club Peñarol.
+Leonardo "Leo" Cecilio Fernández López (born 8 November 1998) is a Uruguayan professional footballer who plays as an attacking midfielder for Liga AUF Uruguaya club Peñarol.

 Club career

 Fénix

 Born in Montevideo, Fernández joined Fénix's youth setup in 2011, from lowly CSyD Amanecer.
 On 31 May 2015, aged just 16, he made his first team – and Primera División – debut, coming on as a late substitute for Martín Ligüera in a 2–0 away loss against Peñarol.

 After spending his first two seasons as a backup, Fernández started to appear regularly from the 2017 campaign onwards.
 He scored his first professional goal on 25 March of that year, netting the winner in a 2–1 home defeat of El Tanque Sisley.

 On 4 March 2018, Fernández scored a brace in a 3–2 defeat to Defensor Sporting.
 On 29 July, he scored a hat-trick in a 5–0 away routing of Cerro, and finished the campaign with 11 goals, playing a key part as his side narrowly avoided relegation.